yecril71pl/cpp-docs.pl-pl/docs/ide/remarks-visual-cpp.md

  Opis elementu członkowskiego.

 ## <a name="remarks"></a>Uwagi
- Kompiluj z użyciem [/doc](../build/reference/doc-process-documentation-comments-c-cpp.md) na przetwarzanie komentarzy dokumentacji do pliku.
+ Kompiluj przy użyciu [/doc](../build/reference/doc-process-documentation-comments-c-cpp.md) do Przetwarzaj komentarze dokumentacji do pliku.

 ## <a name="example"></a>Przykład